How to repair flashing repair

 4. 4

-If the flashing is severely damaged, it may need to be completely replaced.
+If the flashing is severely damaged, replace the affected pieces according to the manufacturer's instructions.

 Frequently Asked Questions